 - Kellie from My Little Babog advises to buy your character costumes, autograph book and pen at home and bring them with you to save spending a fortune in the park.
 And she also says bring your own raincoat as the ponchos are expensive and aren’t as good as raincoats.

 To sum up, as we were going in December, we’d need layers and warm coats, raincoats, character costumes, autograph book and pen, and a cool bag with lots of snacks.
 I thought I had better book two hold bags in that case!

 Where to eat

-Quite a few of the bloggers, including Corrina, Kellie, Lisa and Janet have said to raid the breakfast buffet as lunch/snacks are expensive in the park and to bring snacks with you.
-Up until last year breakfast was included in a Disneyland hotel stay but it is now extra as part of the meal plan.
-I think we are planning to go with at least breakfast, so I’ll be following their advice and filling a cool bag to bring in with us.
-I might also pack snacks into our suitcases to bring with us.
+Quite a few of the bloggers, including Kellie, Lisa and Janet said to raid the breakfast buffet as lunch/snacks are expensive in the park and to bring snacks with you.
+Up until 2016 breakfast was included in a Disneyland hotel stay but is now extra as part of a meal plan.
+We were planning to go with at least breakfast, so I had planned to follow their advice and filling a cool bag to bring in with us.
+I was also going to pack snacks into our suitcases to bring with us.

 What to see and do

 Beth said Christmas is a magical time to visit Disney so to make sure we didn’t miss the extra Christmas parade.
 Sarah from Boo Roo and Tigger Too told us that her favourite ride is the Peter Pan Ride